-Edge Bindings (aka mouse shortcut).
+Edge Bindings (aka mouse shortcuts).
 To open this configuration dialog box, go to:

-Suppose you wish to set up a binding to show the desktop (i.e. minimize all open windows) when you click the bottom right corner of the screen.
-The steps to accomplish this are similar to those for key bindings:
+Suppose you wish to set up an Edge Binding to show the desktop (i.e. minimize all open windows) when you click the bottom right corner of the screen; the steps to accomplish this are similar to those for Key Bindings:

 Default Key Bindings/Keyboard Shortcuts